 Eligibility decisions may be appealed once per school year by contacting the AART in writing and providing new information about the student.

-There are two pathways for students to be considered by the central selection committee for AAP Level IV (full-time) services:
+There are three pathways for students to be considered by the central selection committee for AAP Full-Time Level IV services:

-One pathway is an annually determined second grade screening pool.
+One pathway is an annually determined universal screener referral for second grade students.